Guide

 With Weglot as your website localization solution, you can enter new non-English international markets and scale faster.

 Thanks to its automation, you can say goodbye to manual work and juggling Excel sheets.
-Weglot helps you with content localization through easy website translation management, automatic content detection, and localization.
+Weglot helps you with website localization through easy website translation management, automatic content detection, and localization.

-The best part is that you don’t necessarily have to burn a hole in your pocket or hire expensive linguists.
+And the best part?
+You don’t necessarily have to burn a hole in your pocket or hire expensive linguists.
 All you need is the URL of your website to get started!

 We’re not done yet!
-Here’s some important further reading to help you take your content localization strategy one step ahead:
+Here’s some important further reading to help you take your website localization strategy one step ahead:

 In this guide, we're going to look into: